You will often hear that mindfulness can make you a better person; stronger, kinder, more empathetic.

 Take lines in popular history books like “The Pharaoh Khufu built the Great Pyramid” or “Ghenghis Khan conquered Asia.”
 By themselves, I wonder?
 I would love to have seen them try.
 More likely both of these assholes were living it up in a relative lap of luxury (even if it was in a tent), while thousands of slaves and soldiers suffered and died doing all the real work.

-awakening our better angels
+BRINGING OUT our better angels

 Compassion can be an expression of who we are, and not merely of our fear of rules and punishment.
 The loss of fear in meditation can lead to opening up to other people, not to arrogant disregard of them.
 Savouring the present moment can lead to savouring other people, not to mindless self-absorption.

-Collectivist – or reality – based meditation can awaken the better angels of our nature.
+Meditation can awaken the better angels of our nature.

 ENDNOTES